-What is a Job Description?
+What is Job Description?

-A Job Description gives both the employer and the employee a clear idea of the requirements of a certain Job.
+A Job Description format gives both the employer and the employee a clear idea of the requirements of a certain Job.
 The JD outlines all the duties and responsibilities that come along with any certain job.
 It also gives an indication of the types of skills that are required to carry out that particular job.
 Generally, a detailed JD will consist of all the important details related to any particular job like Job Role, Job Title, Responsibilities, Job Summary, etc.

-Importance of a Job Description
+Importance of Job Description

-A Job Description is no more just a hiring tool, it is a vital management tool in today’s business world.
+A Job Description is no more just a hiring tool, it is also, a vital management tool in today’s business world.

 Why is a Job Description important for an employee?